Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

 \subsection{Convection in White Dwarfs}

-As explained in Section \ref{sec:wdann}, EMBH abundances are strongly constrained by their ability to annihilate inside of white dwarfs and destroy them.
-Typical catalysis heating bounds are significantly weaker than those that arise from white dwarf destruction.
-However, when an EMBH falls into a white dwarf, or any medium, it can cause nearby nuclei to decay into lighter, more energetic particles.
-This releases the nucleon mass energy and makes EMBHs into sources of radiation.
-In a white dwarf's core the energy radiated by this process can create a severe enough temperature gradient to initiate convection \cite{Freese:1984fz}.
-Friction between the EMBH and convecting material in the white dwarf drags EMBHs out of the center and spreads them throughout the convection region.
-This can prevent any EMBH annihilations from happening within 1 Gyr, eliminating the white dwarf annihilation bound.
-The catalysis cross section determines the amount of heat generated in the white dwarf core.
-This sets the temperature gradient, which determines whether convection takes place.
-If convection does not happen, then the conditions that determined the bound in section \ref{sec:wdann} stand with only minor modifications.
-Once convection starts, we assume the spreading of EMBHs throughout the white dwarf prevents annihilations.
-While annihilations can still happen once convection begins, including this effect requires detailed modeling of how EMBHs behave under specific convection conditions and how convective currents move through the white dwarf, and would only yield stronger bounds than those presented here.
-To determine whether EMBH annihilations can happen in white dwarfs, we compared the minimum luminosity produced from EMBH induced nuclei decays needed to initiate convection, $L_{th}$, to $L_{m}$, the maximum luminosity that can be radiated by EMBHs in the white dwarf core assuming realistic catalysis cross sections and that enough are present in the star to annihilate under no catalysis conditions.
+As explained in Section \ref{sec:wdann}, EMBH abundances are strongly constrained by their annihilation destroying WDs.
+Catalysis heating bounds are significantly weaker but still relevant.
+When an EMBH falls into a WD, or any medium, it can cause nearby nuclei to decay into lighter particles, releasing the nucleon mass energy and making the EMBH a source of radiation.
+The energy radiated can create a severe enough temperature gradient to initiate convection in a WD core \cite{Freese:1984fz}.
+Friction between the EMBHs and convecting material drags them away from center, potentially preventing them from annihilating within 1 Gyr and undermining the WD annihlation bound described in Section \ref{sec:wdann}.
+The catalysis cross section determines the amount of heat generated in the WD core, which sets the temperature gradient, which itself determines whether convection occurs.
+If convection does not happen, then the bound determined in Section \ref{sec:wdann} stands with some modifications.
+Once convection starts, we assume the EMBHs, now spread throughout the WD, do not annihilate.
+Estimating the annihilation rate once convection begins requires detailed modeling of how EMBHs move within WD convection currents and would only yield stronger bounds.

-We determined $L_{th}$ for a variety of white dwarf ages because younger white dwarfs are hotter, and can accommodate more EMBHs before convection turns on.
-This is elaborated on below.

-This was done separately for both sets of white dwarfs used to find the original annihilation bounds, WD J0551+4135 and and for CO white dwarfs with masses around 1 M$_{\odot}$.
+We determined whether EMBH annihilations could happen by comparing the minimum luminosity from EMBH induced nuclei decays needed to initiate convection, $L_{th}$, to $L_{m}$, the maximum luminosity that can be radiated by EMBHs in the WD core assuming realistic catalysis cross sections and that enough EMBHs are present to annihilate under no catalysis conditions.
+We determined $L_{th}$ for a variety of WD ages because younger WDs are hotter, and can accommodate more EMBHs before convection turns on.
+This was done separately for both sets of white dwarfs considered.